Business Valuation for Divorce Proceedings

 Helping You Calculate the Value of Your Business

 For business owners or spouses of business owners, divorce proceedings are uniquely complex.
 Understanding a business’ worth requires far more complex calculation than simply adding up its revenue streams, and dividing it is even more complex.
-Thankfully, couples in Southern California have a family law expert they can turn to: the Law Offices of Donald P. Schweitzer.
+Thankfully, couples in Southern California have a family law expert they can turn to: Schweitzer Law Partners.

 Our certified specialties include Family Law, and our diverse team of Pasadena business valuation attorneys have handled numerous complex property division issues—including business valuation and division.
 In determining a person’s equity in his or her spouse’s business, and other assets, a good business valuation takes “goodwill” into account.
 This means the business’ ability to produce income based on future economic benefit and its effectiveness as a whole.

 The Importance of Accurate Business Valuation